jantomicky/dotfiles/THINKPAD.md

 # ThinkPad

-ThinkPad (or any other laptop really) specific services to install and configure:
+Laptop specific services to install and configure:

 - `tlp`
 - `powertop`